AVR microcontrollers: Program execution

-Atmel's AVRs have a two-stage, single-level pipeline design.
-This means the next machine instruction is fetched as the current one is executing.
+Atmel's AVRs have a two-stage, single-level pipeline design, meaning that the next machine instruction is fetched as the current one is executing.
 Most instructions take just one or two clock cycles, making AVRs relatively fast among eight-bit microcontrollers.

 The AVR processors were designed with the efficient execution of compiled C code in mind and have several built-in pointers for the task.

 Instruction set

-The AVR instruction set is more orthogonal than those of most eight-bit microcontrollers, in particular the 8051 clones and PIC microcontrollers with which AVR competes today.
+The AVR instruction set is more orthogonal than those of most eight-bit microcontrollers, in particular the 8051 clones and PIC microcontrollers with which AVR has competed.
 However, it is not completely regular: